Men and Counselling

 It's about becoming more fully yourself, with less armour required.

-My approach is direct, collaborative, and grounded in respect.
-In my counselling practice in Vancouver, I work with what’s present, such as thoughts, emotions, patterns, and stories, in a way that honours agency without leaving you isolated.
+As a Registered Clinical Counsellor (RCC) in Vancouver, my approach is direct, collaborative, and grounded in respect.
+I work with what's present—thoughts, emotions, patterns, stories—in a way that honours your agency without leaving you isolated.

 If something here resonates, even slightly, that may be enough to take a next step.

-You can learn more about what a first session is like, what the different areas of focus are, or reach out directly when you’re ready.
+You can learn more about what a first session is like, explore the specific areas I work with, or reach out directly when you're ready.